 It took responsibility for district lunatic asylums in 1834.
 It took charge of the Four Court’s extension in 47 5 Wil Ch 68.
 The law library extension is completed in 1840.

-The Royal Kilmainham Hospital and Hibernian school in the Phoenix Park were added in 1842 together with the Convict Depot in Smithfield].
+The Royal Kilmainham Hospital and Hibernian school in Phoenix Park were added in 1842 together with the Convict Depot in Smithfield].
 In 1836 the treasury buildings at Dublin Castle were adopted for use by the newly formed Irish Constabulary.

 The Science and Art Museum Act 1881 sanctioned the erection of a national museum and library at a cost of £100,000, This was the first of a number of large projects undertaken by the Board in the late 19th century.

-Under the Relief of Distress Act 1880, the Board was given powers to promote the land improvement loans to sanitary authorities.
+Under the Relief of Distress Act 1880, the Board was given powers to promote land improvement loans to sanitary authorities.
 Extraordinary baronial presentments and other relief measures were provided for.